Habit Relapse Recovery: A 5-Step Bounce-Back Plan (2026)

 Every expert at any discipline has failed at it.
 Repeatedly.
 Publicly or privately.
 The experts kept going.
 That's the only difference.

-Habit resilience isn't about never falling.
-It's about developing a reflex for getting back up.
+Habit resilience comes down to one reflex: getting back up.
 That reflex gets faster with practice.
 Each recovery makes the next one easier.

 Today is day 1.
 That's enough.